kanjieater/ComicEater/README.md

 1. ☑ Get any meta data available from the `ComicEater.json` file
 1. ☑ Infer each seriesRoot level archives series from file if no existing metadata
 1. ☑ Get metadata from remote sources
-1. ☑ Put archives in their seriesRoot series folder according to `--seriesFolder`
 1. ☑ Name the series according to the available metadata
+1. ☑ Put archives in their seriesRoot series folder according to the config
 1. ☑ Rename the archive according to the metadata and configuration rules
+1. ☑ Download images for each volume and place in the series folder
 1. ☑ Update `ComicEater.json` and `ComicInfo.xml` with available metadata in the archive

 #### Maintain Collection